The George Washington Bridge

 There is a parking fee from May through September CASH ONLY – $5.00 on weekdays and $10 on the weekends.

-Ross Dock Picnic Area features picnic tables, some grills (visitors are permitted to bring their own), a large children’s playground, restrooms, water, and waste receptacles, as well as access to fishing and crabbing, access to our trail system and Henry Hudson Drive, and access to a boat launching ramp for both trailered boats under 24 feet and car-top boats (canoe and kayak) at Hazard’s Dock.
+Ross Dock Picnic Area features picnic tables, some grills (visitors are permitted to bring their own), a large children’s playground, restrooms, water, and waste receptacles.
+It also offers access to fishing and crabbing, our trail system and Henry Hudson Drive, and a boat launching ramp for trailered boats under 24 feet and car-top boats (canoe and kayak) at Hazard’s Dock.

 A refreshment stand, with drinks, snacks, ice cream, and picnic and barbecue supplies, is open on weekends in the summer.